 The following information regarding foundation is only offered as a general guideline.
-Flowserve requires that all foundations be designed and installed in accordance with specifications set forth in chapter 4, Foundations, from API Recommended Practices 686/PIP REIE 686, First Edition.
+Flowserve requires that all foundations be designed and installed in accordance with specifications set forth in Chapter 4, Foundations from API Recommended Practices 686/PIP REIE 686, First Edition.

 The design of foundation is not the responsibility of Flowserve.
-It is therefore recommended that the customer consult a competent specialist skilled in the field of foundations, to ensure proper design/installation of the foundation.
+It is therefore recommended that the customer consult a competent specialist skilled in the field of foundations, to insure proper design/installation of the foundation.

 The foundation should be properly prepared according to the planned grouting method.
-See 4.3, Grouting, for details.
+See 4.3 Grouting for details.

-The foundation should be rigid and substantial to support the baseplate at all points to prevent any pump vibration and to permanently support the baseplate at all points.
+The foundation should be rigid and substantial to support the baseplate at all points to prevent any pump vibration and to permanently.